 Less commonly, plaintiffs may also be awarded punitive damages, which explicitly seek not to compensate the victim but to punish the defendant for particularly negligent or egregiously reckless behavior.

-Comparative Negligence: Ohio & West Virginia Car Accident Lawyer
+Comparative Negligence: Ohio & West Virginia Car Wreck Lawyer

 West Virginia follows what is known as comparative negligence law in proving fault.
 This means that a plaintiff’s potential compensation is reduced according to how much of the fault the court determines he or she shares for the collision.

-For example, say the court finds in favor of the plaintiff but also rules that he or she is 25 percent at fault.
+For example, say the court finds in favor of the plaintiff in an intersection accident case but also rules that he or she is 25 percent at fault.
 The damages the plaintiff won will be reduced accordingly by 25 percent.
 So, if the total damages were $100,000, the plaintiff could recover $75,000 in this example.